jeanmarcc/DB2_Cloud_Python/README.md

 This Python program allows to connect and perfom SQL statements from a local computer to a DB2 database which is in IBM Cloud

-My local computer is a Windows 10 laptop and I tested this Python program in a Linux Ubuntu disto inside a VMware in my local Windows 10
+My local computer is a Windows 10 laptop and I tested this Python program in a Linux Ubuntu distro inside a VMware in my local Windows 10

 ## Prerequsites